-Available Electives

-- SLHS 207: Survey of Human Communication and Its Disorders Students are introduced to the scientific study of human communication and its disorders, with an overview of the biological systems of speech, language, and hearing and a basic understanding of the nature and treatment of communication disorders across the life span. - SLHS 255: Hearing, Health and Society This course introduces students to critical thinking in relation to hearing loss and quality of life issues associated with a disability across the life span. - SLHS 263: World of Sound An introduction to sound its production, perception and use in speech, music and animal communications.
-The course is divided into basics of sound; music and speech production; the hearing system; and speech perception. - SLHS 270: Scientific Thinking in Speech and Hearing Sciences The purpose of this course is to introduce the student to scientific reasoning and critical thinking skills in the speech and hearing sciences.
-The main goals are to teach basic skills for critically evaluating research and implementing an experiment. - SLHS 435: Bilingualism, Multiculturalism, and Nonmainstream Dialects This course provides students with an overall understanding of child socialization practices, typical language development, and communication disorders across cultural-linguistic groups and issues related to the assessment of and intervention with individuals from culturally and linguistically diverse populations. - SLHS 454: Audiologic Rehabilitation Across the Lifespan This course provides an introduction to interventions aimed at minimizing the communication difficulties associated with hearing loss in people of all ages. - SLHS 471: Speech Sound Disorders The purpose of this course is to introduce students to the major constructs currently framing the study of speech sound disorders as well as cover topics on assessment and treatment of these disorders.
-This course is highly recommended for students interested in pursuing an SLPA (speech-language pathology assistant) certificate or graduate study. - SLHS 497: Mapping Your Future: Planning for Your Career This workshop-style course introduces undergraduates in SLHS to career paths within communication disorders, as well as other disciplines.
-The main focus of this course is to prepare students for applying to graduate school, as well as the development of alternative career paths in order to remain adaptable after graduation.
+AVAILABLE ELECTIVES:

+SLHS 207: Survey of Communication and Its Disorders - Students are introduced to the scientific study of human communication and its disorders, with an overview of the biological systems of speech, language, and hearing, and a basic understanding of the nature and treatment of communication disorders across the lifespan

+SLHS 255: Hearing, Health, and Society - This course introduces students to critical thinking in relation to quality of life associated with hearing loss across the lifespan.

+SLHS 263: World of Sound - An introduction to sound - its production, perception, and use in speech, music, and animal communications.
+The course is divided into basics of sound; music and speech production; the hearing system; and speech perception

+SLHS 270: Scientific Thinking in Speech and Hearing Sciences - The purpose of this course is to introduce the student to scientific reasoning and critical thinking skills in the speech and hearing sciences.
+The main goals are to teach basic skills for critically evaluating research and implementing an experiment.

+SLHS 435: Bilingualism, Multiculturalism, and Nonmainstream Dialects - This course provides students with an overall understanding of child socialization practices, typical language development, and communication disorders across cultural-linguistic groups and issues related to the assessment of and intervention with individuals from culturally and linguistically diverse populations.

+SLHS 454: Audiologic Rehabilitation Across the Lifespan - This course provides an introduction to interventions aimed at minimizing the communication difficulties associated with hearing loss in people of all ages.
+Recommended for those pursuing graduate studies.

+SLHS 471: Speech Sound Disorders - The purpose of this course is to introduce students to the major constructs currently framing the study of speech sound disorders as well as cover topics on assessment and treatment of these disorders.
+This course is highly recommended for students interested in pursuing an SLPA (Speech-Language Pathology Assistant) certificate or graduate study.
+Recommended for those pursuing graduate studies

+SLHS 497: Mapping Your Future: Planning for Your Career - This workshop-style course introduces undergraduates in SLHS to career paths within communication disorders, as well as other disciplines.
+The focus of this course is to prepare students for applying to graduate school, as well as the development of alternative career paths in order to remain adaptable after graduation.

+FRESHMAN

+SOPHOMOR

+JUNIOR

+FNIOD